 Steps to Register

-On our website you will be able to sign up for 1, 2, or 3 day options for any of our upcoming sessions.
-Group class times are confirmed as soon as the class fills.
+On our website (KOMlearning.com) you will be able to sign up for your preferred day and time options for our available sessions.
+Group class times are confirmed the week prior to the session beginning.

 Kids on Mission Costs

 Pricing varies based on whether the class is one-on-one or small group.

 Small group: Around $10 per session, depending on how many days a week are chosen.
 Prices for an 8 week session are:

 - 2 classes a week (16 total classes): $175